Sid Jenkins: Post-Series 2

 In the first episode of series 3, JJ, Freddie and Cook opened Sid's locker, discovering his beanie, the "Asian Fanny Fun" magazine as well as his name written inside.
 Cook acknowledges Sid, stating "I don't know who this Sid guy is, but he has a great taste in gash."
 All of Sid's possessions in the locker are then set on fire by Cook as part of a dare concocted by Effy.

 In the sixth episode of series 5, "Asian Fanny Fun" appears again, a reference to Sid.

-In Skins Pure, Cassie returns to London from America.
-Whether Sid found her in New York or not is not directly confirmed, but Cassie states in a conversation with her roommate that before moving to London she was traveling around America with a boy, but decided to end the relationship because it couldn't go any further.
-Cassie stated that if the relationship didn't end, it would have lasted forever.
+In "Skins Pure", Cassie returns to London from America.
+Whether Sid found her in New York or not is not directly confirmed, but Cassie states in a conversation with her roommate that before moving to London she was traveling around America with a boy, but decided to end the relationship because it could not go any further.
+Cassie stated that if the relationship did not end, it would have lasted forever.
 Cassie does not give the boy's name, but Skins co-creator Bryan Elsley, who wrote the episode, confirmed that this was intended as a reference to Sid.